-With advancements in technology, such as the Internet of Things (IoT) and Computerized Maintenance Management Systems (CMMS), manufactures and industrial organisations are choosing more reliable and cost-effective maintenance strategies.
-In fact, businesses can save between 12% and 18% in costs just by deploying preventive maintenance.
+With advancements in technology, such as IoT-enabled devices and Computerised Maintenance Management Systems (CMMS), organisations are deploying more reliable and cost-effective maintenance strategies that suit them best.

 What Is Reactive Maintenance?

 Reactive maintenance is the strategy of repairing equipment to normal operating conditions only when it has failed.
 This means no regular maintenance or repairs are planned in a bid to reduce breakdowns.
 It can also be referred to as breakdown maintenance or corrective maintenance.

 Reactive maintenance can be a good strategic approach under the right circumstances.
 For instance, you may have an asset that has a low repair cost and isn’t essential to operations.
 Or, you may have already planned for a machine to be replaced once it has failed, rendering any proactive maintenance unnecessary.

 With minimal maintenance personnel needed and fewer repair costs to budget for, reactive maintenance is a cost-efficient approach.
 But, it shouldn’t be used as your long-term strategy.
 It can lead to excessive repair costs, unplanned downtime, delays in production, and lost revenue.
 It is recommended that only 10% of your entire asset inventory should be allocated to reactive maintenance.

 When Should Reactive Maintenance Be Deployed?

-Although the disadvantages of reactive maintenance vastly outweigh the benefits when compared to a proactive approach, there are instances where it shouldn’t be completely disregarded.
+Although the downsides of reactive maintenance can outweigh the benefits when compared to a proactive approach, there are instances where it shouldn’t be disregarded.
 For example, you should consider reactive maintenance if your equipment: